LiheYoung/MiningFSS/README.md

 # MiningFSS

-The implementation of our paper "Mining Latent Classes for Few-shot Segmentation", ICCV 2021 Oral
+This is the official implementation of our paper [**Mining Latent Classes for Few-shot Segmentation**](https://arxiv.org/abs/2103.15402), ICCV 2021 Oral.

+The source code will be released soon.